biotope/biotope-element/docs/attr-parsing.md

 ---

-In regular HTMLElements, you can set attributes like `class`, `id`, `title`, `lang`, … These attributes are all strings, as you might discover when trying to set one of them to a Javascript object but you ending up with something like `class="[object Object]"`.
+In regular HTMLElements, you can set attributes like `class`, `id`, `title`, `lang`, … These attributes are all strings, as you might discover when trying to set one of them to a JavaScript object and you end up with something like `class="[object Object]"`.

 In Web Components, this is no different.
 However, `biotope-element` gives you the option to parse these string values to any other type of object you want.
 This is achieved through the use of